spatie/laravel-settings/README.md

 }
 ```

-The above is a caster for the [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object) package, within its constructor, the type will be a specific DTO class, for example, `DateDto::class`.
-In the `get` method, the caster will construct a `DateDto::class` with the repository properties.
-The caster receives a `DateDto::class` as payload in the `set` method and converts it to an array for safe storing in the repository.
+The above is a caster for the [spatie/laravel-data](https://github.com/spatie/laravel-data) package, within its constructor, the type will be a specific Data class, for example, `SongData::class`.
+In the `get` method, the caster will construct a `Data::class` with the repository properties.
+The caster receives a `Data::class` as payload in the `set` method and converts it to an array for safe storing in the repository.

 #### Local casts